-This will be the ecosystem where your NFT and its ownership will live on.
-But maintaining Blockchain technology requires high energy input and maintaining NFT platforms will result in burning large amounts of fossil fuels.
-This is when comes to play the “Gas Fees”.
-It will vary depending on the blockchain ecosystem that you choose to operate (as an example, Ethereum is one of the most expensive), which we will see in detail later.
+It’s an entire ecosystem where your NFT and its ownership will live on.
+But maintaining Blockchain technology requires high energy input, and maintaining NFT platforms will result in burning large amounts of fossil fuels.
+This is when the “Gas Fees” come into play.
+It will vary depending on the blockchain ecosystem you choose to operate (as an example, Ethereum is one of the most expensive), which we will see in detail later.

 How the “Minting Process” Works

 NFT has some key features that allow its functionality.
-First, the product is assigned a token with a unique ID which is tagged with data that cannot be replicated.
-Then, the token is minted on the Blockchain.
+First, the product is assigned a token with a unique ID tagged with data that cannot be replicated.
+Then, the token is minted on the blockchain.
 Just think of it in the same sense as it would happen with a traditional metal coin.

-By using a Public Key, the owner creates a transaction through a Smart Contract.
-This is how you prove the NFT its originality.
+The owner uses a Public Key to create a transaction through a Smart Contract.
+This is how you prove the NFT’s originality.
 The Smart Contract is executed or signed with a private key.
-Now, the transaction can be run, deploying the NFT to the market and can be purchased.
+Now, you can run the transaction deploying the NFT to the market, and someone can purchase it.

 Guideline to a Successful NFT Project

-Now that you have the necessary knowledge and understanding of what your product would be, it is time to portray some of your ideas in your first NFT.
-The road to a successful NFT Project just started.
+Now that you have the necessary knowledge and understanding of your product, it is time to portray some of your ideas in your first NFT.
+The road to a successful NFT Project has just started.